OVERVIEW

 MUH5202

-Students must complete 8 MCs of free electives, which may be fulfilled by two to four modules from the following list of YST SkillsFuture Singapore (SSG)-eligible modules.
+Students must complete 8 Units of free electives, which may be fulfilled by two to four courses from the following list of YST SkillsFuture Singapore (SSG)-eligible courses.

 MUA2204